Robin Frederick

 The TAXI Road Rally, held in Los Angeles each November, is a great event and free to members.
 The Road Rally alone is worth the price of a membership: three days of panels, lectures, one-on-one mentoring, and networking.
 I know many people involved with TAXI and I can tell you they are honest and do what they say they do.
 Membership fee is $300 for the first year.
 (Tip: If you sign up for their email, you will be notified of occasional membership fee discounts.)

 This is a very affordable service.
 The first 25 submissions are free.
-After that there is a monthly charge (less than $20) for up to 50 submsisions per month.
+After that there's a monthly charge (less than $20) for up to 50 submissions per month.
 There are also bulk rates for 100 to 800 submissions.
 This is excellent value for the money.
-I have talked to people who have used this service and they tell me it is worth the money. they do what they say they do.
-The one drawback - you have to do the follow up.
-Emails and phone calls can eat up a lot of time but if you are serious about being heard this is definitely worth the money!
+I have talked to people who have used this service and they tell me it is worth the money.
+They do what they say they do.
+The one drawback - you have to do the follow up yourself.
+Sending out CDs and doing uploads can eat up a lot of time but if you're serious about being heard this is worth the money.

 The Music Publishers Association of the U.S. provides an online list of publishers that includes address, phone number, and contact name.
 It does not say whether they accept unsolicited material or what type of material they are interested in.
 You could visit the individual publishers' web sites, get an email address and write to find out their policy regarding unsolicited songs.